mipro98/infra/README.md

 * Vaultwarden
 * Traefik v2 as the central reverse proxy.

-**_All these services are setup to be exposed through Traefik on differnt domains by simply providing domain names for the services in `vault.yml`._**
+**_All these services are setup to be exposed through Traefik on different domains by simply providing domain names for the services in `vault.yml`._**

 ## Quick start